-The Smart Card Interface Block diagram is shown in Figure 13.
+The Smart Card Interface Block diagram is shown in Figure 14.

-Figure 13.
+Figure 14.
 SCIB Block Diagram

-Functional Description The architecture of the Smart Card Interface Block is detailed below.
-Barrel Shifter It allows the translation between 1 bit serial data and 8 bits parallel data.
+The architecture of the Smart Card Interface Block is detailed below.
+It allows the translation between 1 bit serial data and 8 bits parallel data.
 The barrel function is useful for character repetition since the character is still present in the shifter at the end of the character transmission.
 This shifter is able to shift the data in both directions and to invert the input or output value in order to manage both direct and inverse ISO7816-3 convention.
 Coupled with the barrel shifter there is a parity checker and generator.
 There are 2 registers connected to this barrel shifter, one for the transmission and one for the reception.
 They act as buffers to relieve the CPU of timing constraints.
-SCART FSM (Smart Card Asynchronous Receiver Transmitter Finite State Machine) This is the core of the design.
-Its purpose is to control the barrel shifter.
-To sequence correctly the barrel shifter for a reception or a transmission, it uses the signals issued by SCART FSM for the reception.
-They act as buffers to relieve the CPU of timing constraints.
 (Smart Card Asynchronous Receiver Transmitter Finite State Machine) This is the core of the design.
 Its purpose is to control the barrel shifter.
-To sequence the different counters.
+To sequence correctly the barrel shifter for a reception or a transmission, it uses the signals issued by the different counters.
 One of the most important counters is the guard time counter that gives time slots corresponding to the character frame.